-To run a Van Westendorp price sensitivity analysis, you can customize a multi-page online survey form and publish it on your website or in your cloud app.
-Keep reading to see how easily you can do that using Getsitecontrol survey form builder.
+To run a Van Westendorp price sensitivity analysis, all you need is to publish a survey form, like the one above, on your website or in your cloud app.

-Here is how to implement the price sensitivity meter on your website
+Here is how to add a price sensitivity meter to your website

 Although Getsitecontrol allows you to implement both methods, we’ll focus on the latter because it is much easier to analyze.
 Besides, chances are that you already have a range in mind: all you need is to narrow it down and select the perfect price.

 Step 2.
 Add the template to the Getsitecontrol dashboard